 Gluten-Free Quinoa Desserts

-1. Pumpkin Muffins with Cream Cheese Filling and Streusel Topping – Gluten Free Daddy
+1. Gluten Free Pumpkin Muffins with Cream Cheese & Chocolate Chips – Gluten Free Daddy

 These muffins are decadent and rich and just what you’ve been looking for.
 These are gluten-free pumpkin muffins with chocolate chips and a cream cheese filling with streusel on top.
 The cream cheese filling is similar to what you’d find on top of a carrot cake.
 If you don’t want them to be so sweet you can leave out the cream filling and/or the streusel topping.
 They are still very good, just maybe more appropriate for breakfast.
 The quinoa flour makes them protein rich and very healthy except for the filling and topping.